Meriadoc-Gradmap/UBCGradMap/readme.md

 ## **📄Links/Sources**
 - We use the API provided by https://ubcgrades.com to get previous years course average for each course.
 - We gathered course information from https://vancouver.calendar.ubc.ca/.
+> Note that UBCGradMap and UBCgrades are a third-party websites not affiliated with UBC.
+Information on
+> this site may not be the same as those found from official UBC Sources.

 ## **🐳Running the Dockerfile**